Planning to purchase a home in BC but the bank said no?

 Does the option deposit count toward my down payment?

 Yes.
-In a properly structured agreement, both your option deposit and accumulated rent credits are applied to the purchase price when you buy.
+In a properly structured agreement, both your option deposit and accumulated rent credits are applied to the purchase price when you buy a home.

 What happens if I can’t get a mortgage at the end of my term?

-In a lease-option agreement, you can walk away — but you’ll lose your deposit and credits.
-This is why using the full term to actively prepare your finances is essential, not optional.
+In a lease-option agreement, you can walk away — but you’ll lose your option deposit and rent credits.
+This is why using the full term to actively prepare yourself for mortgage qualification and financing alternatives like private lenders is essential, not optional.

 Our program at Vantage West Realty includes access to mortgage broker referrals to help you prepare.